usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is a bag (bags are not yet implemented).
+Determine if the given type is an bag.

 ## function isADTType {#Type-isADTType}